‘Classic Tory chaos’ claim after announcement of no December Stormont election

 He also called for “much more rapid progress in terms of the UK-EU negotiations around the protocol”.

+He said work needs to be done to find a solution to concerns around the Northern Ireland Protocol.

+“The bottom line to all of this is we need to get the executive up and running so we can start providing for the people of Northern Ireland,” he said.

-SDLP MP Claire Hanna described a “big U-turn”, saying Mr Heaton-Harris had “hoisted himself on his own petard by being so definitive in the run-up to last week”, but added: “we’ll give him a bit of space to try and fix some of these problems because they are fixable.”
+SDLP MP Claire Hanna described a “big U-turn”, telling RTE that Mr Heaton-Harris had “hoisted himself on his own petard by being so definitive in the run-up to last week”, but added: “we’ll give him a bit of space to try and fix some of these problems because they are fixable.”

 Speculation was heightened on Wednesday after Steve Baker, a junior minister in the Northern Ireland Office, insisted the date for a Northern Ireland election will be confirmed soon.